Men's basketball falls to Oregon as Porter sits with a suspension | Daily Trojan

 Oregon head coach Dana Altman recognized the recent shooting funk of USC and dared the Trojans to shoot throughout the night, by sitting his team back in a 2-3 defense.
 Enfield employed the same daring tactic, but Oregon responded by shooting 54 percent from deep, hitting a season-high 13 three-pointers.

 Junior forward Nick Rakocevic had a career week to kick off conference play, averaging 25 points and earning Pac-12 player of the week.
 However, the last week of play has been the polar opposite for Pac-12 rebound leader.
-After scoring 50 points in USC’s two Pac-12 wins, Rakocevic scored just 17 in the last two games, stripping USC of a previously reliable offensive weapon for much of the night.
+After scoring 50 points in USC’s two Pac-12 wins, Rakocevic has scored just 17 in the last two games, leaving USC without one of their previously reliable offensive weapons for much of the night.

 Senior forward Bennie Boatwright played an efficient game, but the Trojans needed more than a good shot percentage and 13 points.
 Boatwright’s heroic 37-point effort from Thursday night seemed to halt his aggression against the Ducks, as he attempted just nine shots in a game where the Trojans were searching for any signs of offense.